danielneal/hoplon/contrib/dimple/README.md

 ## Usage

 A very basic dimple implementation.

 Provides one element, `chart-basic`, which generates a reactive chart that updates when the data cell changes.
-Leaves the rest of the customisation up to you (just provide a `custom-setup` function which takes the dimple chart).
+Leaves the rest of the customisation up to you, which you can do by

+ * Providing a `custom-setup` function
+   This function takes the dimple chart.
+Use this to set up axes etc.
+ * Provide an optional `custom-draw` function.
+   This takes a resize-only? flag and the results of the `custom-setup` function as options.
+   (so you can hold onto e.g. axes and remove them on redraw).
+   The custom-draw is responsible for calling `(.draw chart)`

 ## Data